vedderb/vesc_pkg/blacktip_dpv/README.md

 ---

-## What's New in Version 1.1.0
+## What's New in Version 1.2.0

-Small usability improvements and bugfixes after some in-water testing:

-- the hold period for speed up / speed down while in Smart Cruise mode has been reduced from 1 second to 0.5 seconds to make it easier to change speed
-- fixed a bug resulting in occasional speed changes when resetting Smart Cruise
-- fixed a bug resulting in 'sticky' jump speeds
+New features and critical bug fix:

+- **Startup Sound**: Added a distinctive musical theme that plays on power-up.
+When battery is full (>75%, 3 bars), only the startup sound plays; otherwise it's followed by the battery level beeps
+- **Critical Smart Cruise Fix**: Fixed a bug where the motor could stop unexpectedly while in Smart Cruise mode with the timer bar still counting down.
+This occurred when tapping the trigger to reset the timer, due to a missing watchdog reset in the click-counting state

 ## Features